DaeyunJang/HandPose-ROS2/README.md

 # Welcome to HandPose-ROS
-This is Handpose ROS Integration Project
+This is Handpose ROS Integration Project.
 This system reconstructs hand joint coordinate frames from 21 hand landmarks.
 It includes both a standalone script version and a ROS 2 version.

 ## DEMO